niklas/Tirade/README.markdown

 essay looks to your visitors.

-Tirade tries to accomplish that by presenting you the whole backend on your front page, but without interferring with the layout or design.
+Tirade tries to accomplish that by presenting you the whole backend on your front page, but without interfering with the layout or design.
 This is where the Toolbox comes in.
-It hovers over you page and enables you to see the results of your actions immediatly and even let you interact with your site.
+It hovers over you page and enables you to see the results of your actions instantly and even let you interact with your site.

 ## Features